 2.1.
-Domain-specific Languages
+Domain Specific Languages

-Central to the IMSGS approach is the use and development of domain-specific languages (DSLs) [9].
+To provide media producers with a more active role in the development of the iMedia software itself, our approach aims at bridging the gap between the media domain expert and the software developer.
+Central to this approach is the use and development of domain-specific languages (DSLs) [12].
 DSLs are languages specifically designed to express a range of applications in a particular domain.
-This entails that the language constructs of a DSL reflect the concepts of a domain and protects the DSL programmer from non-iMedia-specific technical issues.
+This entails that the language constructs of a DSL reflect the concepts of a domain and hide the DSL programmer from non-iMedia-specific technical issues.
+Consequently, a well-designed DSL allows a domain expert to write programs in this DSL.
 Therefore, we propose to use DSLs as a means to develop the iMedia software such that the media producers themselves can write, adapt, and maintain the iMedia software.
-Media producers are thus less dependent on the software developers.

-The main role of the software developers in our approach will be to develop these domain-specific languages.
+Media producers are thus less dependent on the software developers and, as a result, extreme deadlines and extreme adaptability can be brought in reach of the media developer.
+Clearly, to achieve such an approach, software developers are needed to develop these domain-specific languages.
 The design and implementation of a DSL involves two mappings.
 The first mapping establishes the concepts of the domain analysis and maps them onto appropriate language constructs.
 In essence, this mapping is about the design of the language based on a domain analysis.
 A second mapping establishes a link between the domain language and a general-purpose programming language.
 In essence, this involves the implementation of a compiler for the DSL.

 The design of a DSL should be based on a careful domain analysis.
 Programs expressed in an iMedia DSL should reflect domain concepts and relations explicitly, allowing a media producer to understand, write and maintain an iMedia DSL program.
 In contrast, an iMedia program remains an executable specification.
 This means that on the one hand, the DSL should not only cover the required domain concepts but also more general concepts such as control flow of the program.
 On the other hand some domain concepts and relations are not explicitly reflected in language constructs of the DSL because their main purpose was to explain the domain.
-Often, these concepts and relations are implicitly present in the implementation of the DSL compiler.
-In our approach we make these concepts explicit in a Domain Ontology.
+Quite often, these concepts and relations are implicitly present in the implementation of the DSL compiler.
+In our approach we make these concepts explicitly available in a Domain Ontology.
+It is the difficult task of the language designer to incorporate the more common language features in the domain concepts and to select the appropriate domain concepts to be represented explicitly in the DSL language

 DSL compilers are commonly implemented using generative programming systems such as transformation systems, but also involve the creation of traditional frameworks, components, etc. In general, a program written in a DSL is transformed into a program written in a general-purpose language.
-The transformation process itself is achieved by programs written in transformation systems and other generative technologies ([8], [10], [3], ...).
+The transformation process itself is achieved by programs written in transformation systems and other generative technologies ([11], [13], [4]).
+Transformation systems offer flexible programming languages oriented towards transformation processes.
 This allows us to deal easily with the inherent large number of possible programs that can be written in a DSL.
 Note that the output of a DSL compiler is often code that instantiates a framework or that acts as glue code between components.
+In Figure 1 we sketch the different elements in an IMSGS.